 Psychology Major 2021-22

-Students declaring the Psychology Major after May 1, 2021 fall under these graduation requirements.
+Students declaring the Psychology Major after June 30, 2021 fall under these graduation requirements.
 Please consult Locus to confirm your graduation requirements.
+Look under the Academic Progress Tile and click My Academic Requirements.
+If you Requirement Term (or Catalog Year) for the Psychology Major is Fall 2021 or newer then these are your requirements.
 If you declared your major under an earlier catalog and would like to switch to these requirements please consult with your University or CAS advisor to make the change.

 A total of 14 psychology courses plus two ancillary quantitative courses are required.
 Psychology Honors requires 15 courses including 369/370, plus two ancillary quantitative courses.

 Students must take 101, 201, 304, 306, one course for the Diversity and Inclusion Requirement, one course for each of the five Knowledge Pillars, one Advanced Lab Course, and one capstone course (or a 2nd Advanced Lab Course).
 Students graduating with Psychology Honors must take 369/370 as their Capstone.
 Remaining courses may be any psychology course except 100.

 When planning your course schedule with your Psychology Department Faculty Advisor, please consult the Psychology Major Checklist 2021-2022.
 The or Psychology Course Matrix may also be of use in planning your course schedule.